rhiot/gitbook/cloudplatform/services/camera.md

         PlateMatch[] plateMatches;
     }

+## Rotation of the image data

+Every minute camera service executes internal rotation task which deletes the oldest camera image binary data together with its metadata (an appropriate `CameraImage` document).
+Each run of the rotation task removes 1000 items.

+The task will be executed only when estimated total size of the images is greater than a storage quota.
+Images are assumed to have `10 KB` size.
+The default quota size is `5 GB`.

 ## Running camera service in Spring Boot runtime

 In order to use camera service in your Spring Boot application add the following jar to your classpath: